D3One/ivanpiskunov/Leadership/Team Leadership/Hiring and Onboarding and Team Makeup.md

 1. **Brownfield rewrite:** *A startup with an 8-year monolith* prioritizes senior hires (BE lead, Staff DX) for 2 quarters, establishing patterns and CI/CD guardrails; follows with mid-level generalists to scale delivery.
 Outcome: defect rate down 40%, lead time down 30%.
 2. **Post-Series A specialization:** *Team grows from 7→18.* They add **QA lead** and **DevOps** at 15 engineers, then split into **product-aligned pods** at 30, each cross-functional (PM, FE, BE, QA, partial DevOps).
 Incident MTTR halves after pod formation.

-*Italic note:* *Revisit composition quarterly; hiring momentum can lock in the wrong mix if you don’t course-correct.*
+*Note:* *Revisit composition quarterly; hiring momentum can lock in the wrong mix if you don’t course-correct.*

 ---

-## Pull-quotes (short, compliant)
+## Pull-quotes

 * “Even a world-class interview process is successful only about 70 percent of the time.”
 * “How can you hire a software engineer without having had them write code for you?”